-Third, ACT is time-limited, and it usually takes between 8 and 20 sessions.
+Third, ACT is time-limited and usually takes between 8 and 20 sessions.
 Most of the time, it will be weekly sessions.

 Fourth, ACT therapists will explore the cause of your concerns, which may or may not involve childhood experiences.
 It is crucial to understand how the past impact the present.
 ACT therapists put relatively more emphasis on here and now because understanding the past doesn’t always bring meaningful change.
 For example, understanding why you get angry easily doesn’t mean you can automatically manage it well, although that is a critical step.

-Fourth, ACT therapists will ask you to do practices during and in between sessions.
-Like cognitive behavioural therapy (CBT), you will still talk a lot with ACT therapists because it is extremely important to share your experiences with professionals and get validation and understanding.
+Fourth, ACT therapists will ask you to do practice during and in between sessions.
+Like Cognitive Behavioural Therapy (CBT), you will still talk much with ACT therapists because it is extremely important to share your experiences with professionals and get validation and understanding.
 However, from ACT’s perspective, talking is not enough in many situations if you want to make more changes.
 You need to intentionally practice various techniques (e.g., mindfulness, values exploration, etc.) and behaviorally step out of your comfort zone to do things that matter to you.

 Fifth, ACT therapists are highly collaborative.
-It means that they will constantly check in with you to make sure you are on the same page.
+It means they will constantly check in with you to ensure you are on the same page.

 How can Acceptance and Commitment Therapy (ACT) help you?

-From ACT’s perspective, human beings’ desire to pursue happiness all the time is the fundamental reason why people are suffering.
+From ACT’s perspective, human beings’ desire to pursue happiness (i.e., completely free of pain or negativity) all the time is the fundamental reason people suffer.
 ACT thinks that people should pursue fulfillment/meaning in life instead of happiness, because human life is full of pain and uncertainty; if people want to be always happy in a painful and uncertain life, they inevitably will feel more pain.
 But if people pursue meaning in life, they may or may not feel happy all the time; they will feel complete or fulfilled at the end of the day.
 A good example is raising children or completing higher education; many people often complain frequently when bringing up kids or studying in a demanding academic program.
 But if you ask them how they really feel at the end of the day, most of them will be grateful that they did it; raising a family or getting a degree made their life more meaningful, despite so much pain along the way.
 Therefore, ACT always cares about what can be done to help you live a meaningful life.